danielthomas-econ/schelling_income_model/idea_sketch.md

 \> look at government intervention and conduct rcts to test the impact

 ### concerning things
+IMPORTANT: REWRITE EVERYTHING TO HAVE A M x N STRUCTURED ARRAY STORING ALL OUR DATA FOR EVERY AGENT

 looking at the distribution of income brackets, it looks roughly uniformly distributed until the higher income levels. i think directly doing probs = np.array(percentiles)/100 and using probs as a cdf could be the cause